ixvu/w4111_wiki/Query-proc.md

     + ex2. when you only want to access the values of a: Select a from R where a > 0

 ##What Optimization Options Do We Have?
--Access Path ✔
+- Access Path ✔
--Predicate push-down
+- Predicate push-down
--Join implementation
+- Join implementation
--Join ordering
+- Join ordering

 ##Predicate Push down:
 if I see (b), (b) can be pushed down to (a), then do so.